-We accept donations of NEW children’s books, NEW blankets and NEW stuffed animals.
-Please leave all tags and packaging intact.
+We accept donations of BRAND NEW stuffed animals, NEW blankets and NEW children’s books.
+All stuffed animals must have their original hang-tags.
 Your generosity in donating new items goes a long way in our ability to help the children and youth we serve every day.

 Product Donations (All information is current.
 There is no need to call to double-check.)